ToolmanP/Thoughtcrime/pages/CSE.md

 	- We use a sequence number just like TCP to reorder the write operation
 	- Read Operation Can be relaxed by local caching so we can read the cache.
 - ### Causal Consistency
-	- Causal Consistency is a higher level of consistency meaning that one operation should have an effect on the sequential order of operations
+	- Causal Consistency is a higher level of consistency meaning that one operation should have an effect on the sequential order of operations.
+We don't want some conversation with an important context that goes out of order.
 - #### Implementation
 	- Ordered operation log --- log the operation before performing it and reorder the log based on some order --- Time
 	- We issue the <Time T,  Node ID>  to reorder the logging and to use as a tiebreaker if timestamp comes to a tie.
 	- Step by Step clock synchronization --- Lamport Clock
 		- When srv receives the message <T', srv'> it compares its own T with T' and updates T atomically with max (T, T'+1)
 			- Derivation: vector clock if we want partial clock order if we want to pack two streams of events instead only single one.
-			- Now the clock becomes [T1, T2, ..., Tn] we updates on clock when we receives nth event's update
+			- Now the clock becomes [T1, T2, ..., Tn] we updates on clock when we receives nth event's update Tn = max(Tn, Tn' +1)
 	- Log Truncation
 		- Attach a sequence number to each transaction and discard all the logs with smaller sequence number.
 - ## All or Nothing?
 Logging